loa/flightbox/README.md

 # FlightBox

 FlightBox is a modular, event-based processing framework for aviation-related data, writen in Python.
 It can be used, e.g., to receive GNSS/GPS, ADS-B and FLARM signals, process them, and provide a data stream to navigation systems, like SkyDemon.
-These systems then can show surrounding aircraft positions in their moving map displays.

 For receiving ADS-B and FLARM signals, two DVB-T USB dongles with a certain chip set, which are compatible to the rtl-sdr tools (<http://sdr.osmocom.org/trac/wiki/rtl-sdr>), are required.

 Currently, the default configuration assumes that the FlightBox files are located at `/home/pi/opt/flightbox`, and OGN receiver tools in `/home/pi/opt/rtlsdr-ogn`.
 There is a watchdog script called `flightbox_watchdog.py`, which starts and monitors all required processes except the `dump1090` daemon (required for receiving ADS-B data).
-This watchdog can, e.g., be executed by a cronjob to automatically start the framework after boot and make sure it keeps running.

 ## Requirements